pmoriano/bgp-burstiness/README.md

 ## Dependencies

-These scripts were tested with following packages versions
+These scripts were tested with following packages versions:

 	python		2.7.10
 	pandas		0.23.0